 Times Passion Temple Food Trail began with a group of 25 participants led by our Experience Architect, Padma Shri Dr. Pushpesh Pant.

 Participants visited the Jagannath Temple in Delhi, explored its premises and enjoyed temple food as part of their dinner

 Day 2 - Mathura (28th August, 2016)

 The next day, participants travelled to Mathura where they visited Krishna Janmabhoomi Temple.
 This was followed by a visit to the Banke Bihari Temple, followed by satvik dinner at ISCKON Temple.

 Day 3 - Jaipur (29th August, 2016)

-The next stop on the journey is the Pink City of India - Jaipur.
-We will visit the Govind Devji Temple and also attend the soul-stirring Sandhya Arti at the temple.
-We will get to taste heavenly dinner prepared at the temple itself.
+The next stop was the Pink City of India –Jaipur.
+The participants visited the Govind Devji Temple and attended a soul stirring Sandhya aarti there.
+The day ended with a heavenly dinner prepared at the temple itself.

 Day 4 - Udaipur (30th August, 2016)